 “We are very pleased to have been included in the selection process that led to the hiring of Ms. Houston and look forward to working closely with her,” said Mary Beth Moore, chair of the Friends of Pioneer Woman Statue and Museum.
 "We are confident we have found the right person to keep the museum moving forward.”

 The Pioneer Woman Museum was dedicated September 15, 1958, just east of the Pioneer Woman statue at 701 Monument Road in Ponca City.
 Unveiled in 1930, the statue was a gift to the state from Ernest Whitworth Marland, an oil man, philanthropist, Congressman and the 10th governor of Oklahoma.
 The museum preserves the legacy of women from all races, creeds and nationalities who have contributed to the development of Oklahoma.

 The Pioneer Woman Museum is one of 26 museums and historical sites operated by the OHS across the state.
-The mission of the OHS is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the OHS is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications, the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.